Skip to Content

 Hall of Mosses Trail, Hoh Rain Forest, Olympic National Park, Washington

 Arguably the most famous trail in the entire national park, the Hall of Mosses Trail is a magical place to explore.
-Located in the stunning Hoh Rain Forest on the park’s west side, this extremely popular loop runs through lush old-growth forest.
+Located in the stunning Hoh Rain Forest on the park’s west side, this extremely popular loop runs through a lush old-growth rain forest.

 It is particularly well-known for its grove of tall club moss-covered maple trees.
-Although only 0.8 miles long, the Hall of Mosses Trail is one of the most iconic hikes in the national park system.
+Although only 0.8 miles long, the Hall of Mosses Trail is one of the most iconic hikes in the National Park System.

 I couldn’t think of a more appropriate trail to start this list of the best easy hikes in Olympic National Park.